“Dang Good Cleaning for that Dang Good Feeling!”

 When to Clean the Deck?

 Wooden decks need annual maintenance for exfoliating and sealing.
-Composite decks need less maintenance, but you still need to ensure they are not sitting directly under a downspout and are adequately ventilated from the underside year-round.
-Cloudy days are ideal for cleaning any type of deck, because the sun will not dry up your cleaning solutions too quickly.
+Composite decks need less deck care and maintenance.
+However, you still need to ensure they are not sitting directly under a downspout and are adequately ventilated from the underside year-round.
+Cloudy days are ideal for cleaning any deck, because the sun will not dry up your cleaning solutions too quickly.

 Tips to consider before you Clean the Deck.